-The ECG/Temp battery pack charger is either internal to the Respiration/IBP module or external and line powered.
-If your system does not have a charger internal to the Respiration/IBP Module, an External ECG/Temp Battery Pack Charger has been supplied.
-The battery pack will obtain a full charge in less than 2 hours.
+The ERT battery pack charger is internal to the ERT Control/Gating Module.
+An optional wall charger is also available.
+The battery pack will obtain a full charge in less than 5 hours.
 It is not necessary to deep discharge the battery or disconnect it from the charger after it is fully charged.